toyosee/phishing-tool/README.md

 Libraries Used

 Python: Used for backend development.

     Flask: Web framework for building the API.
     imaplib: Library for accessing IMAP mailboxes.
     scikit-learn: Library for machine learning tasks.
     pickle: Library for serializing/deserializing Python objects.
-        dotenv: Library for loading environment variables from .env file.
+    dotenv: Library for loading environment variables from a .env file.

 JavaScript (React): Used for frontend development.

     axios: Library for making HTTP requests.
     react: JavaScript library for building user interfaces.
     tailwindcss: Utility-first CSS framework for styling.
+    react-chartjs-2: Library for rendering Chart.js charts, including Doughnut charts. chart.js: JavaScript library for creating charts and visualizations.

 How to Run and Deploy